Being a journalist is interesting, especially when online media is increasingly stretched in the entertainment world today.

 - Chinese University of Hong Kong (Hong Kong)

-The university above is a list of the best universities abroad, public and private with the major in Journalism.
-Some state universities do not accept foreign students, so it is recommended to contact EasyUni for further questions.
+Bear in mind that some state universities do not accept foreign students, so it is recommended to contact EasyUni for further questions.

-The following is a range of estimated tuition fees majoring in journalism abroad.
+The following is a range of estimated tuition fees for journalism abroad.
 Prices vary depending on the institution and course you choose:

 Estimated Fees (MYR)